sfc-gh-miwhitaker/mcp-snowdocs-vibe/README.md

 **ONE secure approach.
 THREE simple steps.
 FIVE minutes.**

-This repository provides a production-ready SQL script to provision a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that exposes Snowflake's documentation via Cortex Search to AI coding assistants (Cursor, Claude Desktop, etc.).
+This repository provides a production-ready SQL script to provision a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that exposes Snowflake's documentation via Cortex Search to AI coding assistants like **Cursor**, **Claude Desktop**, **VS Code**, and other MCP-compatible IDEs.

 ---